levkagm/toy_app/README.md

-gf# Ruby on Rails Tutorial: "Toy App!"
+# Ruby on Rails Tutorial: "Toy App!"

 This is the second application for the
 [*Ruby on Rails Tutorial*](http://www.railstutorial.org/)